WORKING PAPERS

 “Policy Distortion, Misallocation, and Aggregate Productivity”

-Abstract: Government policies in the form of size-dependent tax rebates or subsidies lead to the misallocation of resources in favor of subsidized ineffective firms, which in turn reduces the aggregate productivity growth in the economy and stalks the overall structural transformation.
-Using a monopolistic competition model, I show that the size-dependent distortion accentuates the fat-left tail of the firm-size distribution and traps resources in the low-productivity firms and sectors, leading to low aggregate productivity.
+Abstract: Government policies in the form of size-dependent tax rebates or subsidies lead to the misallocation of resources in favor of subsidized, ineffective firms, which in turn reduces the aggregate productivity growth in the economy and stalks the overall structural transformation.
+Using a monopolistic competition model, I demonstrate that the size-dependent distortion accentuates the fat left tail of the firm-size distribution, trapping resources in low-productivity firms and sectors, and leading to low aggregate productivity.

 "Do Food Imports Perpetuate Subsistence Agriculture in sub-Saharan Africa?” (with Mohamed Salat)